inge4pres/blog/inge.4pr.es/content/post/sustainable-performance.md

 Here is where sustainable performance can help.

-**Sustainable performance is a methodology to create software systems that are _good enough_ while reducing their impact on the planet.**
+**Sustainable performance is a methodology to create software systems that are _good enough_ while reducing their impact on the environment.**

-What _good enough_ means is that they respect quantitative measure of quality.
+"Good enough" means that the systems respect quantitative measures of quality.
-What I mean with "impact on the planet" is that any software will indirectly deplete some Earth resources through the machines it runs on, either directly, by consuming more electricity in existing machines, or indirectly, requiring more rare-earth minerals to build new machines to increase datacenters' capacity.
+"Impact on the environment" is what any software will cause eventually: depleting some Earth resources through the machines it runs on.
+It will do so directly, by consuming more electricity in existing machines, or indirectly, requiring more rare-earth minerals to build new machines to increase datacenters' capacity.

 The methodology is influenced both by my previous experiences in operations and my more recent software engineering career, working on a continuous-profiling tool with an amazing group of people.

 At its core, sustainable performance is an iterative, finite set of steps that will ensure your systems deliver what is expected from them, while keeping under control the consumed resources.
 It provides actionable items that you can apply to any codebase and infrastructure to develop and run more earth-friendly software.

-## The need for sustainable performance
+### The need for sustainable performance

 Software has eaten the world.
 There is nothing in today's civilized world that is not in contact with a piece of software.